LongiBigage/LongiBigage/README.md

 # Hey!
 What's poppin :v:

-I like building things, and making the world a better place through tech.
+Building things, and making the world a better place through tech.

 ...and solving problems because,